We have provided answers to most of your immigration questions

 Peace and living with harmony.
 Quality of life that you can be happy of.

-Have minimum of one-year of continuous full-time paid work experience or the equivalent in part-time continuous employment within the previous 10 years.
-This should be in NOC category “B, A or O”: Skill Type 0 (Managerial Occupations), Skill Level A (Professional Occupations), or Skill Level B (Technical Occupations and Skilled Trades) within the meaning of the National Occupational Classification system
+1.Minimum Work Experience: Have at least one year of continuous full-time paid work experience (or part-time equivalent) within the last 10 years.
+This experience should fall under NOC categories "B," "A," or "O": Skill Type 0 (Managerial Occupations), Skill Level A (Professional Occupations), or Skill Level B (Technical Occupations and Skilled Trades) according to the National Occupational Classification system.

-Undergo language testing from a recognized third party and demonstrate intermediate level language skills in English or French corresponding to the Canadian Language Benchmark of 7)
+3.Language Proficiency: Undergo language testing through a recognized third party and demonstrate intermediate level language skills in English or French corresponding to Canadian Language Benchmark 7.

 This is very difficult to say how easy to get PR in Canada.
 Because it all depends on which program you are applying for.